Version: 1.2

 E. Personnel Security

-- Background checks for employees with data access
+- Background checks for employees with access to production systems or Personal Data (where permitted by law)

 F. Incident Response